bahrus/custom-enhancements/README.md

 Along the lines of the discussion above about loading enhancements in a predictable sequence, I've encountered some compelling use cases where we want to "defer" loading of a server-rendered attribute-based enhancement.
 For example, a peer web component may want to tap into events that an enhancement fires, and not miss any events it may fire prior to the peer web component becoming upgraded.

-A related requirement has been identified by the web community, called [defer-hydration](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/defer-hydration.md).
+A related requirement has been identified by the web component community, called [defer-hydration](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/defer-hydration.md).
 While the use case is a bit different, the end requirement is quite similar.

 To support this important use case, we propose the pattern:  defer-[base].
-Until the attribute is removed from the element, then whenAttached / whenResolved methods discussed above cannot proceed:
+Until the attribute is removed from the element, the whenAttached / whenResolved methods discussed above cannot proceed:

 ```html